Overview

 Causes

 The exact cause of Crohn's disease remains unknown.
-Previously, diet and stress were suspected, but now doctors know that these factors may aggravate, but don't cause, Crohn's disease.
+Previously, diet and stress were suspected, but now healthcare professionals know that these factors may aggravate, but don't cause, Crohn's disease.
 Several factors likely play a role in its development.

 • Immune system.
-It's possible that a virus or bacterium may trigger Crohn's disease; however, scientists have yet to identify such a trigger.
-When your immune system tries to fight off an invading microorganism or environmental triggers, an atypical immune response causes the immune system to attack the cells in the digestive tract, too.
+It's possible that bacteria, viruses or other environmental factors may trigger Crohn's disease.
+For example, certain bacteria in the gut microbiome are suspected to be associated with Crohn's disease, but it is unknown if these bacteria cause Crohn's disease.
+When the immune system tries to fight off an invading microorganism or environmental triggers, an atypical immune response causes the immune system to attack the cells in the digestive tract, too.

 Risk factors